AlwinXavier19/Sorting-Algorithm-Visualizer/README.md

 # Sorting-Algorithm-Visualizer
-The Sorting Algorithm Visualizer is a Python-based graphical tool that visually demonstrates how sorting algorithms work.
-Built using the Pygame library, it animates the process of sorting a list of numbers, helping users grasp the logic behind each step.
+This is a Python-based Sorting Algorithm Visualizer built using the Pygame library.
+It visually demonstrates how sorting algorithms like **Bubble Sort** and **Insertion Sort** work by animating each step of the sorting process.
+The tool allows users to observe how elements are compared and swapped in real time, helping them understand the internal mechanics of these algorithms in both ascending and descending order.